Visit the National WW2 Museum in New Orleans

 Daily showtimes start at 10:00 am and run hourly until 4:00 pm.
 On Friday and Saturday, the last showing time is 5:00 pm.

 Advance tickets are highly recommended and the price can be added on to your General Admission ticket purchase.

 On the second floor, you will find the Merchant Marine Gallery, a 940-square-foot gallery honoring civilian merchant mariners.

 Step aboard the most successful submarine in WWII history and relive its final mission.

 Show times begin at 9:35 am and run at 15, 35 and 55 after the hour until 4:35 pm.
 On Fridays and Saturdays, shows are at 4:55 pm, 5:15 pm and 5:35 pm will also be available.

-Note: you must purchase it as an add-on to your general admission ticket (see ticket prices below).
+You must purchase it as an add-on to your general admission ticket.
 Purchasing tickets in advance for the USS Tang is highly recommended.

 For a cursory visit seeing just the highlights, give yourself at least 3 hours.
 If you want to go deep, you’ve got 8 hours to use your ticket as the Museum is open 9 am-5 pm.

-If 8 hours is STILL not enough for you – and it might not be if you are fascinated with the history of World War II, you can buy a second-day pass for just an additional $6.
+If 8 hours is STILL not enough for you – and it might not be if you are fascinated with the history of World War II – you can buy a second-day pass for just an additional $7.

 Take time to check out the U.S. Freedom Pavilion with planes and bombers suspended over the attractive indoor space.